trackmania-rl/tmrl/readme/tuto_library.md

 But as for the `RolloutWorker`, this would block the code here until all `epochs` are complete, which in itself would require the `RolloutWorker` to also be running.

-In fact, the `RolloutWorker`, `Trainer` and `Server` are best run in separate terminals (see TrackMania) because currently they are all quite verbose.
+In fact, the `RolloutWorker`, `Trainer`, and `Server` are best run in separate terminals (see TrackMania) because currently, they are all quite verbose.
-However, for the sake of this tutorial, we will instantiate and run all of them in the same script by using python threads (of course, you are free to implement them in separate scripts on your end, actually it is even strongly recommended):
+However, for the sake of this tutorial, we will instantiate and run all of them in the same script by using python threads (of course, you are free to implement them in separate scripts on your end, actually, it is even strongly recommended):

 ```python
 def run_worker(worker):